Tesla Roadster vs. SAAB

 Dvorak in rdesktop

 This article is for anyone who is using the Dvorak keyboard layout on Linux, and having problems getting the same to work when connecting to a Windows machine using rdesktop.
-Jump directly to the solution if you are not interested in the problems encountered.

 Re: Guns don't kill people, people kill people